PhilipPartsch/open-someip-spec/src/someip-sd.rst

 The Service Discovery shall be informed of link-up and link-down events of logical, virtual, and physical communication interfaces that the Service Discovery is bound to.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1184
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+For ECUs with included Ethernet Switch, the link-up and link-down shall be based solely on external interfaces.
+If at least one external interface has a link, this shall be considered as link-up.
+If exactly all external links do not have a link, this is considered as link-down.

 .. heading:: SOME/IP-SD Message Format
     :id: feat_req_someipsd_24
     :layout: focus